AberHu/Knowledge-Distillation-Zoo/README.md

 # Knowledge-Distillation-Zoo
 Pytorch implementation of various Knowledge Distillation (KD) methods.

 This repository is a simple reference, mainly focuses on basic knowledge distillation/transfer methods.
-Thus many tricks and variations, such as step-by-step training, iterative training, ensemble of teachers, ensemble of KD methods, data-free, self-distillation, quantization etc. are not considered.
+Thus many tricks and variations, such as step-by-step training, iterative training, ensemble of teachers, ensemble of KD methods, data-free, self-distillation, online distillation etc. are not considered.
 Hope it is useful for your project or research.

 I will update this repo regularly with new KD methods.
 If there some basic methods I missed, please contact with me.